Skip to main content

 The following course must be completed previously: STAT 360.
 If prerequisites are not satisfied, permission of the Department is required.

-Description: Statistical software packages in SAS or R are used for the analysis of real‑life data sets.
-Topics involve techniques from generalized linear models, model selection, log‑linear models for categorical data, logistic regression, survival models.
+Statistical software packages in SAS or R are used for the analysis of real‑life data sets.
+Topics may include techniques from generalized linear models, model selection, log‑linear models for categorical data, logistic regression, survival models.

 Notes: